orazionelson/onfly/readme.txt

 Install
 1) unpack the zip (or tar.gz) to your localhost/

-2) go to localhost/onfly/admin/ and push DB button fill in your DB, the default password is 'people'.
+2) go to localhost/onfly/admin/ and push DB button, fill in your DB, the default password is 'people'.
 Just fill the table 'messages' and the table 'references'.

 	a) Be careful, tags cannot contain empty spaces, if you want to insert a tag with multiple words you have to divide them with underscores "_", ex: control_room, spanish_auditorium...